 Reach for your tablet or smartphone and get those important financial dates in your diary.

 Being fully aware of when these important tax deadlines occur will make the whole process seem more streamlined.

 When you’re running a limited company there are also a number of other filing, reporting and payment dates you need to be aware of – we’ve put it all together into our limited company director responsibilities article.

 I will pay myself and my employees fairly

 If you’ve been freelancing for the previous 12 months, it’s worth going over your books and taking a look at your rates.
 Were there any projects you worked on that you felt you sold yourself short on?

 Making sure you’re getting paid appropriately for your work is imperative, not only to keep your business ticking over, but also your self-worth and motivation in check.
 We have a useful day rate tool to see how rates in your area have changed over time.

-As a micro-business owner, chances are you’re probably already aware of the government’s National Living Wage (formerly known as the National Minimum Wage) which entitles all workers aged 23 or over, except those in the first year of an apprenticeship scheme, to at least £8.91 per hour (from April 2021) – a rise of 19p on the 2020/21 rate.
-In the 2020/21 tax year the National Living Wage was set at £8.72 with the age threshold at 25 or older.
+As a micro-business owner, chances are you’re probably already aware of the government’s National Living Wage which entitles all workers aged 23 or over, except those in the first year of an apprenticeship scheme, to at least £9.50 per hour (from April 2022).

 As an employer, you need to keep payroll documentation for three years to prove you’re paying the National Living Wage to your employees, should there be an investigation by HMRC.